Common Delegate Scripts

 Helm 3

-You do not need to add a Delegate INIT for Helm 3.
-Harness includes Helm 3 support in any Delegate that can connect to the target Kubernetes cluster.
+You do not need to use the INIT_SCRIPT environment variable for Helm 3.
+Harness provides support for Helm 3 for delegates that connect to the target Kubernetes cluster.

-For more information, see Upgrade to Helm 3 Charts in Kubernetes Services and Upgrade Native Helm 2 Deployments to Helm 3.
+For more information, go to Upgrade to Helm 3 Charts in Kubernetes Services and Upgrade Native Helm 2 Deployments to Helm 3.

 Pip